-Based out of the Edgewood Community Learning Garden, the Wylde Center’s Atlanta Farm to School program brings the same model of programming from Decatur Farm to School to Title I Atlanta Public Schools.
-We offer field trips, garden maintenance, in-school programming, and a cafeteria presence to 10 Title I schools in Atlanta, with the goal of increasing that number in the coming years.
-Love this program?
-You can support it by becoming a member today!
+Based out of the Edgewood Community Learning Garden, the Wylde Center’s Atlanta Farm to School program brings the same model of programming from Decatur Farm to School to 10 different Title I Atlanta Public Schools.

 Our Atlanta Farm to School program works to introduce families to new foods, increase their knowledge of where food comes from, and instill a love and respect for the outdoors while creating a welcoming greenspace in an urban area.

 We offer hands-on farm to school and environmental education lessons in school gardens.
 We introduce students to their garden to broaden their view of what a learning space is by bringing their classroom curriculum into real applications outside the classroom.
 We offer these educational experiences to all of the Title I schools in the Jackson Cluster, and have recently been able to expand to more schools by hosting a FoodCorps service member.